Finncomm Airlines: Fleet

-Finncomm announced plans to possess 16 ATR-500 series aircraft by the end of 2011, suggesting they planned to convert at least 3 of their options into firm orders.
+Finnish Commuter Airlines had announced plans to have 16 ATR42-500 aircraft by the end of 2011, suggesting they planned to convert at least 3 of their options into firm orders.

 Environment

-Finncomm Airlines mitigated its environmental impact.
+Finnish Commuter Airlines mitigated its environmental impact.
 The carrier utilised a very modern and fuel efficient fleet of ATRs and Embraers which reduced fuel burn and noise.
-Finncomm commented that the ATR fleet saved 70,000 tonnes of fuel and 200,000 tonnes of in a five-year period over a jet fleet.
+FThe air carrier commented that the ATR fleet saved 70,000 tonnes of fuel and 200,000 tonnes of in a five-year period over a jet fleet.
 Furthermore, when aircraft were at an airport overnight, they were placed in heated hangars to reduce the amount of de-icing agent used on the aircraft.
-Finncomm stated that saved 300,000 litres of anti-ice solvents annually.
+300,000 litres of anti-ice solvents were saved annually.